elifesciences-publications/mGluR_MLI_in-vivo/README.md

 ### Extracting locomotion fluorescence : ```analyzeFluoTraces.py```

 This script contains the core fluorescent trace analysis.
-Baseline fluorescence is determined based on the pre-motorization baseline.
+Baseline fluorescence is determined based on the pre-motorization activity.
 Delta F over F baseline is calculated per ROI.
-The fluorescence during the forced locomotion period is extracted.
+The fluorescence during the forced locomotion period is extracted  before and after drug application.
 The decay in fluorescence across locomotion sessions is removed based on the recordings before drug application.
 See [FluorescenceTraces_animal#2](figureOutput/FluorescenceTraces_animal%232.pdf) for an example output figure.